 Across Europe, it is estimated that 25,000 people die each year as a result of hospital-acquired infections caused by five resistant bacteria, including E. coli, K. Pneumoniae and MRSA.

 In other countries, such as India, tuberculosis (TB) continues to be the most dangerous infectious disease.
 Worldwide, out of 10 million people with the illness in 2017, over half a million cases were caused by drug-resistant TB.
-This poses new challenges, especially for children who are much more vulnerable to the disease.
+This poses new risks, especially for children who are much more vulnerable to the disease.

 Understanding the health burden of drug-resistant infections is challenging because of lack of data and standardised surveillance across different regions and countries.
 It is possible that many more people are affected than we realise.